 Applicants should normally have at least an upper second class honours degree in a cognate subject.
 Applicants with a lower second class honours degree may be considered if they have relevant work experience.
 Applicants should also be studying or have recently completed a QTS course.

-GCSEs - All applicants must have grade C passes in GCSE English Language and Maths (or equivalent) before making their application.
-Key Skills, Functional Skills and the Certificate in Adult Numeracy/Literacy are not accepted in place of GCSEs.
+GCSEs - All applicants must have grade C passes in GCSE English language and maths (or equivalent) before making their application.

 Months of entry